Skip to content

 At any moment, the sun emits about 3.86 x 1026 watts of energy.
 So add 24 zeros to the end of that number, and you’ll get an idea of how unimaginably large an amount of energy that is!

-Most of that energy goes off into space, but about 1.740 x 1017 watts strikes the earth. (ie: 174,000,000,000,000,000, or 174 quadrillion watts).
+Most of that energy goes off into space, but about 1.74 x 1017 watts strikes the earth. (ie: 174,000,000,000,000,000, or 174 quadrillion watts).

 If there are no clouds in the way, then one square meter of the earth will receive about one kilowatt of that energy.
 So for the six hours in the middle of a sunny day, an area the size of a small backyard swimming pool (48 m2) will receive about 288 kilowatts of energy.
 That’s nearly 10 times what the average US household uses in an entire day!
-(In the United States, the average daily electricity use is around 30 kilowatts per household).
+(In the United States, the average daily electricity use is around 30 kilowatt hours per household).

 Even on an overcast day, that same area will receive about 28 kilowatts of energy in the same six hour period.
+And best of all, solar power is extremely clean, with zero greenhouse gas emissions.

 Wikipedia has a section on the “solar constant”, or the amount of energy the sun emits and the earth receives, which goes into more technical detail about those numbers.